gvwilson/buildtogether.tech/src/design/index.md

 old code.

 But how can we be sure that our new code is going to do what the old code expects?
-The answer is a technique called [%i "design by contract" %][%g design_by_contract "design by contract" %][%/i%].
-Every function or method specifies [%i "pre-condition" %][%g pre_condition "pre-conditions" %][%/i%] that must be true of its inputs in order for it to run successfully and [%i "post-condition" %][%g post_condition "post-conditions" %][%/i%] that are guaranteed to be true of its results. [%i "type declaration!use in software design" %][%g type_declaration "Type declarations" %][%/i%] are the most common kind of pre-condition and
+The answer is a technique called [%g design_by_contract "design by contract" %][%i "design by contract" %].
+Every function or method specifies [%g pre_condition "pre-conditions" %][%i "pre-condition" %] that must be true of its inputs in order for it to run successfully and [%g post_condition "post-conditions" %][%i "post-condition" %] that are guaranteed to be true of its results. [%g type_declaration "Type declarations" %][%i "type declaration!use in software design" %] are the most common kind of pre-condition and
 post-condition: they say things like, "The input must be a list of strings," and, "The output is a single string."
 More sophisticated pre-conditions and post-conditions can be written as assertions that (for example) check that all